Why Dry Hot Peppers?

 - Open the oven door wider

-As soon as they’re fully dry, remove from the oven and place in an air-tight container.
+As soon as they’re fully dry, remove them from the oven and place them in an air-tight container.
 Larger, thicker-skinned peppers will take longer to dry than smaller or thin-skinned chiles.

 Drying in a Food Dehydrator